jaromiru/rcwcf/README.md

-This is the code used to create results for paper *Cost-Efficient Hierarchical Knowledge Extraction with Deep RL* (https://arxiv.org/abs/1911.08756).
+This is the code used to create results for paper *Cost-Efficient Hierarchical Knowledge Extraction with Deep Reinforcement Learning* (https://arxiv.org/abs/1911.08756).

 Directory structured as follows:
 - `code`: contains the code and datasets